The 8 reincarnations of General George S. Patton

 Again pitted against the English, though this time his loyalties were less to a nation than to the House of Stuart.
 Patton was a Scottish Highlander during the third English Civil War, supporting the Stuarts after the death of Charles I.

-Patton describes "riding with Murat" in the poem.
-Joachim Murat was one of Napoleon's marshals.
-Murat was one of the most capable cavalry officers and leaders in service to the French Emperor.
-He doesn't specify his role with Murat, but the marshal was pivotal at battles like Jena and the invasion of Russia in 1812.
+Patton describes “riding with Murat” in the poem.
+Joachim Murat was one of Napoleon’s marshals and among the most capable cavalry officers and leaders in service to the French Emperor.
+He doesn’t specify his role with Murat, but the marshal was pivotal in battles like Jena and the 1812 invasion of Russia.
+In his poem, the line “The sunken road of Ohein” is borrowed from Victor Hugo, but refers to the Battle of Waterloo.

-When the Allies left North Africa to invade Sicily, British General Sir Harold Alexander told Patton that if had been alive in the 19th Century, Napoleon would have made him a marshal — to which Patton replied: "But I did."
+When the Allies left North Africa to invade Sicily, British General Sir Harold Alexander told Patton that if he had been alive in the 19th Century, Napoleon would have made him a marshal—to which Patton replied: “But I did.”

 At the end of his epic poem, Patton wrote that he would “battle as of yore, dying to be a fighter, but to die again, once more.”